California Labor Laws Guide

 California is one of the states that employs an “at-will employment” approach.

-This means that neither the employer nor the employee need to provide particular reasoning for terminating the employment relationship.
+This means that neither the employer nor the employee needs to provide particular reasoning for terminating the employment relationship.

-Concerning termination regulations, California has rules around paying out the final paycheck, as well as a recently mandated mass layoff notification act.
+Concerning termination regulations, California has rules regarding the payment of final paychecks, as well as a recently mandated Mass Layoff Notification Act.

 Final paycheck in California

-If the employee provided the termination notice within less than 72 hours of resignation, the employer should pay the final wage within 72 hours of the moment of employment termination.
+If the employee provides the termination notice within 72 hours of resignation, the employer should pay the final wages within 72 hours of the moment of employment termination.

 Any accrued, unused vacation time also has to be paid out at the end of employment.